NortheasternClimbing/northeasternclimbing.github.io/index.md

 We hold full tryouts in the fall as well as limited tryouts in the spring.
 We maintain a roster of 24 climbers (12 male, 12 female) and compete through USA Climbing's Collegiate series.
-Each year we compete at Collegiate Nationals, where we have consistently scored as a top ten team.
+We have maintain a strong competitive presence with 15 (out of 24) members qualifying for USAC Collegiate Nationals this season!

 [Click here](/team) for more information.